|

 Symptoms

-The most common
+most common

-symptoms of scoliosis, in addition to the obvious abnormal curvature of
+symptoms of scoliosis, in addition to the obvious

-the spine are
+the spine, are

-shoulders of different heights, with one shoulder blade jutting out
+shoulders of different heights, with one shoulder

 more prominently

-than the other; head not centered directly above the pelvis; a raised,
+than the other; head not centered directly above the

 jutting

-hip; different heights between the left and right rib cage; uneven
+hip; different heights between the left and right

 waist;

-changes in the look or texture of the skin overlying the spine, such as
+changes in the look or texture of the skin overlying

 dimples,

-hairy patches, and/or color changes; and tilting of the entire body to
+hairy patches, and/or color changes; and tilting of

 one